BioClub/htbaa.bioclub.tokyo/content/_index.md

 | **Global Recitation #3** | Wednesday, February 18th, 5-7PM EST |
 | **BioClub Recitation #3 Review** | Thursday, February 19th, 21:00 - 22:00 JST |

-{{< callout caution "First Node Meeting!" >}}
-The BioClub Class #1 Review meetings will be the first node meeting, as students are not assigned a node yet, everyone is welcome!
-Please come prepared and watch the class & recitaton.
-{{< /callout >}}

 _Classes & Recitations are held on the HTGAA 26 Zoom, BioClub Reviews on the [BioClub Zoom](https://zoom.bioclub.tokyo)_.

 # HTGAA 2026 Google Calendar